Mahmudullah: Bangabandhu T20 Cup

-Bangladesh Primer League (BPL)

-Mahmudullah Riyad will play for Dhaka in the 8th addition of bpl.

 International career

 Debut years

-Mahmudullah was called up for Bangladesh's ODI squad for the three-match series against Sri Lanka in Bangladesh's tour of the country in July 2007.
-He made his debut on the tour, in the third ODI, where he was Bangladesh's second highest scorer (with 36) and also took 2 wickets, in a match Sri Lanka won by 39 runs.
+Mahmudullah was called up for Bangladesh's ODI squad for the three-match series against Sri Lanka in Bangladesh's tour of Sri Lanka in July 2007.
+He made his debut on the tour, in the third ODI, where he was Bangladesh's second highest scorer with 36 runs and also took 2 wickets, in a match that Sri Lanka won by 39 runs.

-He went on to be picked for Bangladesh's squads for a Quadrangular Series in Kenya in 2007 and the 2007 Twenty20 World Championship.
+He went on to be picked for Bangladesh's squads for a quadrangular series in Kenya in 2007 and the 2007 ICC World Twenty20.

 Mahmudullah made his Test debut on 9 July 2009 against the West Indies.
 He performed poorly with the bat, but obtained the best test bowling figures in a match by a Bangladeshi on debut, with an eight-wicket haul, including a five wicket haul in the second innings.
 This played a major role in Bangladesh's second Test win, and the first on foreign soil.